 CCE-Wayne is delighted to have active and diverse Board of Directors and Program Committees, which are key to achieving strong and meaningful community impacts!
 If, as you read more about how we are governed, you believe you have a contribution to make to our programming as a volunteer, please get in touch!
 We welcome your input and ideas!

 Persons with an interest in serving a three year term as a member of our Board of Directors are encouraged to submit an application throughout the year.
 Applications are taken throughout the year.
-Final applications, prior to elections, this year applications are due Monday, August 26, 2019, are usually due the last/second to last Friday in August.
-Elections only take place at our annual meeting, normally held on the first Friday in November, this year Nov 1, 2019.
-Individuals who bring a diverse perspective and are supportive of diversity are strongly encouraged to apply.
-For more information please read the 2019 press release here.
+Final applications, prior to elections, this year's applications are due Monday, August 23, 2021, are usually due the last/second to last Monday in August.
+Elections only take place during our annual meeting, normally held on the first Friday in November, this year Nov 5, 2021.
+Individuals who bring a diverse perspective and are supportive of diversity and equality are strongly encouraged to apply.
+For more information please read the 2020 press release here.

-For 2019: Board meetings are normally held the second Tuesday of the month at 6:00pm at the CCE Office in Newark.
+For 2021: Board meetings are normally held the second Tuesday of the month at 6:15pm at the CCE Office in Newark.
+As of January 1, 2021, Board meetings are taking place via Zoom.
+Please call the office if you would like to participate.
 Operating Guidelines of the Board of Directors can be found here.
 There may be changes in the year’s meeting schedule due to holidays.
 The Board does not normally meet in August or in November.
 The Board of Directors sets direction for all current and new programs of Cornell Cooperative Extension Wayne County, in addition to having responsibility for finance and human resources for the association.
 Applications are reviewed by the nominations committee.
 There are special eligibility requirements, please check Article V of the Constitution, found above.
-This year’s annual meeting will be held November 1, 2019.
+This year’s annual meeting will be held November 5, 2021.